 The good news?
 You’re not alone.
 The bad news?
 You’re not alone.
 Britain finds itself in a period of slow economic growth and it’s not getting any help from a slow internet connection.
 Poor internet speeds are crippling small and medium businesses all over the country and bringing productivity to a screeching halt.

 “Technology acts as the bridge to cross any physical boundary.
 Effective communications will allow businesses across the country to link with potential customers much more efficiently, helping them to grow and succeed.”
 Stuart Lynn, CTO, Sage UK & Ireland.

-But how much is a slow or even broken internet connection costing your business?
+But how much is a broken or slow internet connection costing your business?
 A study recently conducted by OnePoll found that on average, employees lose 44 minutes every week due to poor broadband speeds and connectivity.
 So, every year your business is actually losing a week’s worth of work (38 hours) per employee, all because of a poor internet connection.
 And that’s just the start of it.

 - Workers lose 38 hours and £494 worth of productivity every year, due to slow internet